luizpedrobt/luizpedrobt/README.md

 ### Hi there 👋

+##About me 💅
-- 🔭 Prospective ARM and Xilinx FPGA Developer.
+- 💡 Prospective ARM and Xilinx FPGA Developer.
-- 🌱 Control and automation engineer.
+- 🤖 Control and automation engineer.
-- 👯 I am interested in feedback control topics, embedded systems, microelectronics and C programming.
+- 🔋 I am interested in feedback control topics, embedded systems, microelectronics and C programming.
 - 📫 How to reach me: luizpedrob65@gmail.com
 - 📖 Federal University of Uberlândia